Indian Peoples of the Americas

 In 1830 the Congress of the United States passed the “Indian Removal Act.”
 Although many Americans were against the act, most notably Tennessee Congressman Davy Crockett, it passed anyway.

-Julia Parker, a member of the Kashaya Pomo Indian tribe in Yosemite, showing us how she wove baskets just as her ancestors did.
+Julia Parker, a member of the Kashaya Pomo Indian tribe in Yosemite, showing Yosemite visitors how she wove baskets just as her ancestors did.
+Photo by Ann Zeise.